bihonght/project_carry_lan/README.md

 * Semester

-Three data files has been created here so that information obtained during runnning of program can be saved till the next time when the program is runned.
+Three data files has been created here so that information obtained during running of the program can be saved until the next time when the program is run.
 These files are
 * Users.txt
 * Students.txt
 * Courses.txt